SleepingCatGames/perf_timer/README.md

 The binary format is similar to the JSON format, but, perhaps expectedly, is more strict.
 It's provided to allow for native applications to generate the output more efficiently.

 **Note that the binary format does not include ANY alignment padding to ensure it will work across all languages and architectures without making any assumptions about the alignment of data.
 Structs used to generate the metrics file should thus be packed.
-It is, however, assumed the output will be generated on the same system as the metrics file, so native endianness is used and it is not necessary to do any endian conversion.**
+All values should also be provided in little endian byte order, meaning if you generate the file on a big endian system, you will need to convert your values.**

 The overall file format is as follows: